MathiasMoore21/MathiasMooreStreetRacerGame/README.md

 Street Racer is an endless runner-style game set in a vibrant urban environment.
 Players control a runner who must survive as long as possible while navigating through procedurally generated obstacles.
 The longer you survive, the higher your score!

+(There is a short demo included in the files)

 ## How to Download and Run